Holidays

 B

 Today we first visit the 'Train Cemetery' on the outskirts of Uyuni, home to dozens of Bolivia's disused trains slowing being eroded by the saline conditions.
 Adorned with graffiti from past travellers it makes for a surreal place to visit and memorable photographs.
 From Uyuni it takes just 20 minutes to reach Colchani and the start of the salt flats proper.
 From here, we continue in 4 wheel drive vehicles for around 1 hour across the trackless salar to reach the 'island' of Incahuasi, which sticks out abruptly from the sea of salt.
 Formed from volcanic rock it is home to huge an anciet cactus, some of which are over 900 yearls old.
 These islands (there are several dotted across the Salar de Uyuni) provide an amazing sight.
-Driving on for another hour we reach the banks of the salt flats to stop at the Chantain Museum and discover the prehistory of the local people and natural history of the region.
-We also make stops at salt lagoons offering mesmerising reflections and shots of incredible perspective.
-Finally we arrive at the village of Tahua where we will spend the night at one of the salt hotels.
-After tea we reutn to the salt flats for an impressive sunset.
+Finally we arrive at the village of Tahua (3690m) where we will spend the night at one of the salt hotels.
+After tea we return to the salt flats for an impressive sunset.

 Accommodation